 Use this statutory declaration of name change:

-- when you want to officially change your Christian name, surname or both
+- when you want to officially change your name, surname or both

-- to provide evidence to the passport office, banks and other organisations that you have changed your name
+- to provide evidence to your employer, banks and other organisations that you have changed your name

 This statutory declaration of name change: